 The interbank exchange rate is the dynamic rate at which banks swap currencies between one another.
 It is a real-time rate, which is why it is constantly changing in our app and website.
 We receive these rates from third parties, such as Morningstar.

-If you exchange currencies on weekdays (Mon-Fri London time) you will receive the interbank exchange rate without any markup on all currencies except for Thai Baht where there's a 1% markup, with a small 0.5% fee for anything above US$6500 per month (After 12th August this limit will be changed; see our Fees page).
+If you exchange currencies on weekdays (Mon-Fri London time) you will receive the interbank exchange rate without any markup on all currencies except for Thai Baht where there's a 1% markup, with a small 0.5% fee for anything above US$1000 per month.

 Since the interbank exchange rate is constantly fluctuating, the rates locked in for the weekend may not be the same as the rates that are available when the markets open on Monday morning.